RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 * Attend house meeting <sup>19</sup>
 * Any other offense deemed serious enough by the house officers.<sup>20</sup>

-In the case that a house member commits three (3) infractions, a ⅔ majority of the house vote is taken at the house meeting following the issuing of the third infraction on whether the house member will be permitted to live at the Cramm the following semester.
+In the case that a house member commits three (3) infractions, a ⅔ majority of the house vote is taken at the house meeting following the issuing of the third infraction on whether the house member will be permitted to live at Von Cramm Hall the following semester.
 Summer and fall terms are viewed as different semesters under this rule.
 If a house member commits five (5) infractions in one semester, a ⅔ majority of the house vote is taken at the house meeting following the issuing of the fifth infraction on whether or not their lease should be terminated immediately.
-If a house member accumulates 7 or more infractions on their record during their entire time at Von Cramm (non-consecutive), a ⅔ majority of the house vote is taken at the house meeting following the issuing of the third infraction on whether the house member will be permitted to live at the Cramm the following semester.
+If a house member accumulates 7 or more infractions on their record during their entire time at Von Cramm Hall (non-consecutive), a ⅔ majority of the house vote is taken at the house meeting following the issuing of the third infraction on whether the house member will be permitted to live at Von Cramm Hall the following semester.
 In each situation, any refund is determined by Campus Life (see contract).
 When the house votes to remove someone in the case that they pose a threat to the mental or physical health of others, two-thirds of the house must agree that the individual poses a threat to the mental or physical health of others in the house, for reasons including but not limited to acts of hate speech, verbal harassment or aggression, and threats to emotional, physical, and social well-being. <sup>26</sup>

-If the house votes for the immediate termination of a house member’s lease, the house member must be given at least two weeks to move out of the Cramm and the Cramm must work to ensure Housing has been secured by the University for said individual.
+If the house votes for the immediate termination of a house member’s lease, the house member must be given at least two weeks to move out of Von Cramm Hall and Redbud must work to ensure Housing has been secured by the University for said individual.
 If said member poses a direct threat to safety, or exhibits dangerous behavior then the member shall be removed at the earliest possible date.<sup>26</26>

 If the house votes not to remove the house member according to the above guidelines, a vote to remove the house member may be taken for each additional full infraction that house member incurs in that semester.
-The consequences of additional votes may be raised in accordance with the above guidelines (i.e., if the house member first commits 3 infractions and a vote is taken as to whether to allow them to live at the Cramm next semester, but then accrues 2 additional infractions for a total of five infractions, a new vote may be taken on whether or not to terminate the house member’s lease immediately).
+The consequences of additional votes may be raised in accordance with the above guidelines (i.e., if the house member first commits 3 infractions and a vote is taken as to whether to allow them to live at Von Cramm Hall next semester, but then accrues 2 additional infractions for a total of five infractions, a new vote may be taken on whether or not to terminate the house member’s lease immediately).

 If house officers feel that the situation is severe enough such that it is pertinent to hold a vote on the removal of the house member prior to the next house meeting, they may host an electronic ⅔ house majority vote.
 In this case, the officers should publish a written document outlining the reasoning for each infraction issued alongside the electronic vote.
 The defendant may also publish together a written document outlining why they believe they should be able to continue living in the cooperative.